zpainter/iassist/content/about/regional-report-1996-1997-europe.md

     able in October to host a meeting of European experts on electronic records as part of the programme of cultural events under the Presidency.
-It included a half-day seminar for Irish archivists on the subject of electronic records and the launch of \"For the Record\", the proceedings of the previous year\'s conference on data archives, electronic records and access to information to which Denise Lievesley and Mark Conrad contributed (and which Mark co-edited).
+It included a half-day seminar for Irish archivists on the subject of electronic records and the launch of "For the Record", the proceedings of the previous year's conference on data archives, electronic records and access to information to which Denise Lievesley and Mark Conrad contributed (and which Mark co-edited).
 This was the first Irish publication devoted to the